-"O' the people of Holy Household, Allah has intended to keep off from you all dirtiness and to purify you completely."
+"O' the people of Holy Household Allah has intended to keep off from you all dirtiness and to purify you completely".

-Saheeh Muslim has learned from Hazrat Aeshah that the Holy Prophet (S.A.) came out of his honored house wearing a blanket of hair.
-In the meantime, Hasan (A.S.) arrived.
+Sabeeh Muslim has related from Hazrat Aeshah that the Holy Prophet (S.A.) came out of his honoured house wearing a blanket of hair.
+In the mean while Hasan (A.S.) arrived.
 The Holy Prophet (S.A.) took him under his blanket.
-Then came Husain (A.S.), who was also taken under the cover.
-Then came Fatimah (A.S.), who was also covered under the blanket.
-Then Ali (A.S.) came, and he was also taken under the cover.
-The Holy Prophet (S.A.) then recited the verse "Innama..."
+Then came Husain (A.S.), who also was taken under the cover.
+Then came Fatimah (A.S.) whom also be covered under the blanket Then Ali (A.S.) came he was also taken under the cover.
+The Holy Prophet (S A.) then recited the verse "Innama......."